 Bag House staff or Pig shifting Incharge should check Trucks, Wheel loader brakes, tyre locks, lights, stopper, first aid box, driver license at the start of shift.
 Hand brakes to be checked monthly and enter the status in checklist maintained by pig shifting register.

-Ensure that the people are wearing safety spectacle along with the other PPE viz, shoes, helmets, ear plugs
+Ensure that the people are wearing safety spectacle along with the other PPE viz, shoes, helmets, ear plugs.

 When the PCM is discharging hot pigs, nobody should stand or walk in front of the PCM, this is to avoid hot metal, metal chips, hot water falling on the person.